-Even if your personal data are processed with your “consent”, you have the right at any time to revoke your consent with future effect.
+If your personal data are processed on the grounds of “consent”, you have the right at any time to revoke your consent with future effect.

 Processing of your data remains legal until such time as you exercise your right to object or revoke consent.

 You can contact us at any time using the address given in the Masthead if you have further questions about the issue of privacy or data protection.
-You may also, of course, file a complaint with the competent supervisory authorities.
+You may also file a complaint with the competent supervisory authorities.
 In particular, you may lodge a complaint with a supervisory authority in the Member State of your habitual residence, place of work or place of the alleged infringement.

 2. General information and mandatory information